Tomoko Akane: Professional career

-After graduating from University of Tokyo, she became a public prosecutor in 1982.
+After graduating from the University of Tokyo, she became a public prosecutor in 1982.
+She later earned a Master of Science in Criminal Justice from Jacksonville State University in December 1990.
 During her career, she assumed posts at different levels of the justice system.
-She chose to become a public prosecutor due to the lack of opportunities the private sector provided for women and prosecutor since she wanted to be involved in serving justice to victims and criminals.
-Akane was the chief prosecutor of the Hakodate district in Hokkaido between 2010 and 2012, and became a prosecutor at the Supreme Public Prosecutors Office in 2012.
+She chose to become a public prosecutor due to the lack of opportunities the private sector provided for women and prosecutors, and because she wanted to be involved in serving justice to both victims and perpetrators.
+Akane was chief prosecutor of the Hakodate district in Hokkaido between 2010 and 2012, and became a prosecutor at the Supreme Public Prosecutors Office in 2012.

 Akane was also a professor in criminal justice practice at both the Chukyo University Law School and the Nagoya University Law School between 2005 and 2009.
 In Nagoya, she was also researching in the field of criminal justice reform between 2005 and 2006.
 She was the head of the International Cooperation Department (ICD) in the Japanese Ministry of Justice between 2009 and 2010.
-She was involved in the activities of the United Nations Asia and Far East Institute for the Prevention of Crime Treatment of Offenders (UNAFEI) for more than seven years and served as the director of the UNAFEI between July 2013 and October 2014.
+She was involved in the activities of the United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders (UNAFEI) for more than seven years and served as the director of the UNAFEI between July 2013 and October 2014.
 From 2014 to 2016, she was the director-general of the Research and Training Institute of the Ministry of Justice.
 From 2016 until joining the ICC, she served as Japan's ambassador for international judicial cooperation.